jcmdln/gein/Readme.md

-`AzrynOS` is a Linux-based distribution using Gentoo and i3wm.
+`AzrynOS` is a Linux-based derivative of Gentoo using i3wm.
 The primary goal is to automate the installation of my own ideal Gentoo setup though the current design allows for others to fork or submit PR's should it be desired.
 Keep in mind that this project is NOT a replacement for reading the Gentoo Handbook.
 Sabayon tries to do this and I don't want to repeat this line of thinking.

 I'm aware that Gentoo is a highly personal system and much of what I've added may be undesired.
 Despite this I think that this project may serve